Jefri Syafiq Ishak: DPMM FC II

 keeping a clean sheet in a 5–0 win.
 On 2 February, Jefri was the starting goalkeeper for DPMM II's title decider against Kasuka FC, which they lost 2–3.
 In the following 2025 Brunei FA Cup campaign, he played the majority of the games as a starter including in the final on 18 May when he produced noteworthy saves against the strikeforce of Indera SC to keep a clean sheet and helped the royalty-owned club win their third Brunei FA Cup in a 1–0 win.

 Kasuka

 After the disbanding of the DPMM FC second team in the 2025–26 season, Jefri hooked up with local powerhouse club Kasuka FC and was assigned the squad number 25, indicating that Wardun Yussof who played in the regional tournament qualification matches for Kasuka in June has ultimately retired from active play.
-He made his Kasuka debut on 20 September 2025 in a 1–7 victory over Wijaya FC.
+He made his debut on 20 September 2025 in a 1–7 victory over Wijaya FC.
+In his first season for Kasuka, he made five clean sheets in eight appearances, winning the Goalkeeper of the Season as his team finished in second place to Indera SC.